AmonMcDuul/snapflow/README.md

 Install via npm (when published) or use directly from your local build:

 # when published to npm
-npm install simpleflow
+npm install FlowRender

 # or locally during development (example)
 # build your package and import from dist/

 Then import and render a flowchart:

-import { renderFlowToSVG } from "simpleflow"; // or from your built dist
+import { renderFlowToSVG } from "FlowRender"; // or from your built dist

 const container = document.getElementById("flowchart");